ppwwyyxx/dotfiles/README.md

-Take a look at my .zshrc, .aliasrc and .conkyrc :)
+You might be interested in my .zshrc, .zsh/alias.zsh and .conkyrc :)